← Visit Appcues.com

 But even email-openers aren’t guaranteed to move further along in your onboarding process.
 Some may open the link and bail if they realize they don’t have the time the progression requires.
 And if they’re too busy for that, what are the odds they’ll remember to return on their own to finish onboarding?

 Your welcome email should be one of the several messages sent during your onboarding process.
-The number of emails you send to a customer should depend entirely on that customer’s behaviors within your app.
+The number of emails you send to a new customer should depend entirely on that customer’s behaviors and touchpoints within your app.
 If a single welcome email is enough to get your customer to their aha moment (and beyond), then great!
 But if a glance at your product data shows that certain users exhibit lackluster usage, we recommend reaching out to them with follow-up emails to reignite their interest.

 A/B test for maximum impact